 Ann Louise Bardach’s Key Accomplishments Include . . .

-She has appeared on 60 Minutes, The Today Show, Dateline, CNN, Nightline, The O'Reilly Factor, Charlie Rose and has been a guest on National Public Radio dozens of times, as well as PRI's Marketplace.
-Ms. Bardach also created and wrote the Global Buzz column for Newsweek International and the Interrogation column for Slate.
+An intrepid reporter known for securing hard-to-get admissions from Fidel Castro to E. Howard Hunt, she has interviewed several dozen U.S. and world leaders and personalities.
+She is frequently seen and heard on television and radio and has appeared on 60 Minutes, the Today Show, Good Morning America, Dateline, CNN, Nightline, The O’Reilly Factor, Charlie Rose, National Public Radio and PRI’s Marketplace.
+She created and wrote the Global Buzz column for Newsweek International and the Interrogation column for Slate.

 More About Speaker, Ann Louise Bardach. . .

-Ann Bardach created the International Journalism class at UC Santa Barbara's Global Studies Department and is on the board of UCSB's Carsey-Wolf Center for Film, Television and New Media and is a Resident Fellow at the Orfalea Center at UCSB.
+She started the Global Journalism class at University of California at Santa Barbara and is on the board UCSB’s Carsey-Wolf Center for Film, Television and New Media and was also a Resident Scholar with the Orfalea Center at UCSB.
+Several of her articles have been anthologized in KILLED: Journalism Too Hot To Print and Mexico in Mind (Vintage).